noclat/R76/README.md

 ### GET parameters
 GET parameters aren’t part of the route.
 Any callback of `/articles/archives` url and `/articles/archives/sort:year%20asc` will be the same.
 You can access those parameters in your code to make changes according to their values.

-Note: GET parameters will be automatically rewrited from `?key=value&key2=value2` to `/key:value/key2:value2`, but still available using `$_GET` superglobal.
+**Note**: GET parameters will be automatically rewrited from `?key=value&key2=value2` to `/key:value/key2:value2`, but still available using `$_GET` superglobal.

 ### Before and after route callbacks
 Anything above `run()` will be executed before the route callback, and anything below `run()` will be executed after the route callback.

 ## Helpers
-Some values and functions are avaiable to manipulate anything related to URLs and template files.
+Some values and functions are available to manipulate anything related to URLs and template files.
 Those functions are avaible in all your files.

 <a name="root-helper"/>
 ### root()